coinflex-exchange/v2/source/includes/_v3_restapi.md

 asset | STRING | `flexUDS`
 network | STRING | 'SLP'
 Address | STRING |'simpleledger:qzlg6uvceehgzgtz6phmvy8gtdqyt6vf35fxqwx3p7'
-memo | STRing | Only for chains that have 2 part addresses quantity | Null Type| null externalFee | BOLEAN |Required, if externalFee is true, fee will be deducted from account balance, if it's false, fee will be deducted from the withdrawal amount
+memo | String | Only for chains that have 2 part addresses quantity | Null Type| null externalFee | BOLEAN |Required, if externalFee is true, fee will be deducted from account balance, if it's false, fee will be deducted from the withdrawal amount
 2faType | STRING |  Authy_SECRET or GOOGLE or YUBIKEY